-Grenfell victims' aunt 'plagued' by fire
+Families walk out as Grenfell video shown

 As the first day had already witnessed, the common theme so far is how incomprehensible their deaths were and the need, as one family member put it, "to find out the truth".

+Also commemorated were Rania Ibrahim, 30, and her daughters Fathia, five, and Hania, three, who lived on the 23rd floor of the building.

+In a statement read to the inquiry by an interpreter, Mrs Ibrahim said: "It is so important for me to understand how I have lost my beloved sister while my children have lost their little cousins."

-A tribute to Debbie Lamprell, a 45-year-old safety officer at Opera Holland Park, from her mother was read by one of her former colleagues, Michael Volpe.
+A tribute to Debbie Lamprell, a safety officer at Opera Holland Park, from her mother said the 45-year-old was "always laughing".

-Miriam Lamprell said: "When I think of Debbie, I think of her laughing.
-She was always laughing."

-She said her daughter was happy and "did not want more, she felt blessed".
+Miriam Lamprell said she was "bereft" without her daughter and she felt a part of her had been "ripped out".

+Relatives of all 72 victims will be given the chance to commemorate loved ones during the inquiry, which will look into all the deaths.